Caveats and Troubleshooting

 Severity: Critical — 8× transport speed error if ignored

-GEOS-IT C180 files store mass fluxes (MFXC, MFYC) and Courant numbers (CX, CY) accumulated over the dynamics timestep (~450 s), not the full 1-hour met interval.
+Both GEOS-IT C180 and GEOS-FP C720 files store mass fluxes (MFXC, MFYC) accumulated over the dynamics timestep (~450 s), not the full 1-hour met interval.
+The tavg prefix means time-averaged: MFXC is the per-dynamics-step accumulated mass flux, averaged over the 1-hour output interval.
 Without correction, the model reads these as 1-hour fluxes, making transport ~8× too slow.

 Fix: Set mass_flux_dt in the TOML config: